Tours and activities

 (322 Km from Cartagena)

-is located deep inland on the Río Magdalena, about a 6-hour drive from Cartagena.
+The colonial town Mompox is located deep inland on the Río Magdalena, about a 6-hour drive from Cartagena.
 Mompox is a UNESCO World Heritage Site, where time has stood still.
-Old crafts are still practiced, such as silver and iron smithing.
-Nature is always nearby and there are monkeys, birds and few tourists (yet).
+Ancient crafts are still practiced, such as silver and iron forging.
+Nature is always nearby and there are monkeys, birds and (still) few tourists.